Town-of-Impostors/TownOfImpostors/README.md

 <h1 id="customcolors">Custom Colors</h1>

-From v1.8.6 onwards, you will be able to add your own custom colors.
+**From v1.8.6 onwards**, you will be able to add your own custom colors.

 Add your custom colors to the file `TownOfImpostors_CustomColors.txt` which can be found in the `TownOfImpostors_Data` folder.
 Please launch the game and create a lobby once if you don't see the folder or file, or manually create them yourselves.

 Follow this example to add a color:
-- `255,255,255,255 220,220,220,255 Pure_White PWH`
+> `255,255,255,255 220,220,220,255 Pure_White PWH`

+Each part of the entry stands for this:
-- `MainColor` `ShadingColor` `LongName` `ShortName`
+> `MainColor` `ShadingColor` `LongName` `ShortName`
+>
-- For the colors the format is: R,G,B,A (values between 0-255)
+> For the colors the format is: R,G,B,A (values between 0-255)
+>
-- Separate each part with a space, use `_` to represent spaces in the long name.
+> Separate each part with a space, use `_` to represent spaces in the long name.

+**In multiplayer, everyone must have the same `TownOfImpostors_CustomColors.txt` to see and use the same custom colors!**

 ---

 <h1 id="streamermode">Streamer Mode</h1>

-From v1.7.1 onwards, there is a new streamer mode that can be toggled on.
+**From v1.7.1 onwards**, there is a new streamer mode that can be toggled on.

 This makes it easier for streamers as they won't have to manually hide the code anymore on stream, it will be hidden automatically.